techno-tim/techno-tim.github.io/_posts/2025-07-11-truenas-docker-pro.md

   iot_macvlan
 ```

 > *Warning: macvlan works best with physical interfaces like `eth0`.
-It can work with bonded or VLAN interfaces too, but compatibility depends on your network setup and driver support.*
+It can work with bonded or VLAN interfaces too, but compatibility depends on your network setup and driver support.
+(I am using a bond without ay issues but worth mentioning in case you run into issues)*
 {: .prompt-warning }

 > *Danger: If you assign the same IP to more than one container or device, it will cause an IP conflict and could take your Home Assistant or host offline.*